vision4j/vision4j-collection/README.md

 you have GPU or not.
 You can read more about it [here](https://nd4j.org/getstarted).

-Once you have added the dependency, you can use it like this:
+Once you have added the dependency and did the necessary setup, you can use it like this:

 ```java
 ImageClassifier imageClassifier = new Vgg16DeepLearning4jClassifier();